ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling

-Initially, {\sc OR-Instruct} attempts to generate new data by expanding scenarios and question types from the training data pool in a bootstrapping fashion with GPT-4.
-We starts with 686 real-world industry cases.
-For each generation, we sample 3 entries from this pool as in-context examples, keeping the input token length suitable for GPT-4.
-Of the 3 entries, 2 are from real-world entries and 1 is from the model-generated entries in previous iterations, if available, to promote diversity.
-The prompting template is shown in Appendix \ref{app:prompt_for_expansion}.
+{ Initially, {\sc OR-Instruct} seeks to generate new data by expanding scenarios and question types from the training dataset using a bootstrapping approach powered by GPT-4.
+The process begins with GPT-4 generating a list of 100 scenarios where optimization models are applied in real-life contexts.
+In each iteration, three examples are selected from data pool to serve as in-context references for GPT-4, and one scenario is randomly chosen from the list.
+Among the three examples, two are sourced from real-world data, while the third, if available, is taken from data previously generated by the model.
+Finally, GPT-4 is prompted to create a new sample based on the three examples within the context of the selected scenario.
+This iterative approach promotes greater diversity in the resulting dataset.
+The prompting template for this expansion process is detailed in Appendix \ref{app:prompt_for_expansion}.

-This approach is similar to general synthesis methods~\cite{selfinstruct}, but {\sc OR-Instruct} focuses on expanding scenarios rather than tasks.
-We observe that this step partially addresses \textit{Comprehensive Coverage} in terms of scenarios and question types.
-However, it falls short of meeting the other requirements of the \emph{Desiderata}, especially concerning varying levels of difficulty.
+It's important to note that optimization models are naturally abstract, often built on similar logical ideas across various scenarios.
+In this setting, \textit{Comprehensive Coverage} not only exposes the LLMs to a broad range of situations but also helps it better grasp the underlying patterns and principles when modeling across these different contexts.} However, it falls short of meeting the other requirements, especially concerning varying levels of difficulty.
 In manually reviewing the difficulty of generated example, of 50 cases, 87\% are deemed easy, 13\% medium, and none hard, as judged by criteria in Appendix \ref{app:criteria_of_difficulty}.
 We also provide examples in Appendix \ref{app:compare_easy_and_hard} for comparing generated easy entries with real-world hard entries.
 Fortunately, the original seed data already shows a diverse range of difficulties.
-Thus, we can naturally enhance the difficulty diversity by augmenting them described in the next Section, thereby further addressing \textit{Comprehensive Coverage (Desideratum~\ref{Coverage})}.
+Thus, we can naturally enhance the difficulty diversity by augmenting them described in the next strategy, thereby further addressing \textit{Comprehensive Coverage}.